davep/davep.github.com/_posts/2015-09-07-labour-said-no-thanks-to-my-support.md

 felt as let down by an organisation as I did by that Labour government.

-Fast forward to this year and I was really hopeful that, perhaps, Labour would be back in government and, this time, lessons would have been learnt.
+Fast forward to this year and I was really hopeful that, perhaps, Labour would be back in government, and this time, lessons would have been learnt.
 I wasn't as enthusiastic as before but I was cautiously optimistic.

 Sadly, it wasn't to be.